wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 To claim a non-persolized operation use `WMTOperations.claim`.

-A non-personalized operation refers to an operation that is initiated without a specific operationId.
-In this state, the operation is not tied to a particular user and lacks a unique identifier.
+A non-personalized operation refers to an operation that is initiated without a specific userId.
+In this state, the operation is not tied to a particular user.

-Operation claim is confirmed by the possession factor so there is no need for creating  `PowerAuthAuthentication` object.
+Operation claim is confirmed by the possession factor so there is no need for creating a `PowerAuthAuthentication` object.
 The returned result is the operation and its current status and also the claimed operation **is inserted into the operation list**.
 You can simply use it with the following example.

 ```swift
 import WultraMobileTokenSDK